bini1995/invoice-uploader-ai/README.md

 tenant ID and new uploads will be associated with it.
 The default tenant is `"default"` if no header is provided.
 Admin users can aggregate data across all tenants by sending `X-Tenant-Id: all`.

+When `REACT_APP_DEMO_MODE=true` is set for the frontend build, a small dropdown allows switching between sample tenants without manually editing headers.

 ### Future Roadmap